krawaller/algol5/modules/content/material/games/descent/about.md

+---
+updated: 2020-02-26
+---

-This tight, elegant stacking game was invented by Rey Alicea in 2013. {ME} doesn't support stacking games as such, so we let the various unit types represent the different stack heights.
+{GAME} is a tight, elegant stacking game invented by Rey Alicea in 2013. {ME} doesn't support stacking games as such, so we let the various unit types represent the different stack heights.

 {PIC:name=render.jpg,title=Ready to descend!,cred=Render by Rey Alicea,credurl=https://www.boardgamegeek.com/image/2446200/descent}